Closing Costs Guide · Value-First Home Team

 Property Transfer Tax (PTT)

 Property Transfer Tax is a provincial tax paid by the buyer every time a property changes ownership in BC.
-For most buyers in Greater Vancouver, it's the single largest closing cost — often larger than all other closing costs combined.
+For most buyers in Greater Vancouver, it is typically the single largest closing cost — often exceeding all other closing costs combined.

 2025 PTT Rates